 After you receive several forms filled out by people with various titles, the next step is to know your priorities and see what kind of industry your content is the most relevant to.
 If your ICP profile includes several types of ideal customers, use it to segment your applications by industry or company size.
 It will allow you to see how many high-value inbound leads you generate with your current content and what should be changed to maximize this result.

-You should also take a look at the type of content that generates these leads.
+You should also take a look at the type of content that generates these business leads.
 Did they decide to click the CTA after reading an article about sales teams?
 Or was it a blog post dedicated to cold outreach?
 Each segment is attracted to a different subject.
 If you want to gain more leads from your A-Tier account, then you should create more content dedicated to the area they had shown interest in.

 Keep nurturing readers